DCAN-Labs/cdni-brain/docs/basecamp.md

 ## Adding a New Project to the [DCAN Labs Basecamp](https://3.basecamp.com/5032058/)

 Aside from personal project boards and teams, all research projects associated with a PI must be assigned a project number and be tracked on a new Basecamp Project board.
+If you have questions about where on Basecamp something should be tracked or whether a new Basecamp Project board is needed or not, please reach out to the DCAN project managers directly for guidance.
 In order to obtain a project number and set up a Basecamp, please do the following:

 **Step 1: Request a project number from the project managers**